YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-24th July to 4th August 2016 : Don't Re-invent the wheel**

 While winding the coil, a stark realization hit me.
-If I am proceeding at this pace. it will take me long to complete my reasearch.
-I need to do the commutation, impedance and dampng controllers in software etc etc..
-Then I have to machine it sturdy to that cheeta can jump etc. My resarch is not just the development of a linear direct drive actuator, it is much broader. the linear actuator is just a component that enables my research on its usage in highly dynamic robot environments.
-As of now, the component that I am making now, is available in the market, even though it doesnt have all the qualities i dreamed of.
-So why should I spend my time on problems already solved.
-In fact, i was reinventing the wheel.
-So I should just make use of the.
+If I am proceeding at this pace. it will take me long to complete my research.
+I need to do the commutation, impedance and damping controllers in software etc etc..
+Then I have to machine it to be sturdy enough that the cheetah can execute highly dynamic motions like jumping.
+My research is not just the development of a linear direct drive actuator, it is much broader. the linear actuator is just a component that enables my research on its usage in highly dynamic robot environments.
+As of now, the component that I am making now, is available in the market, even though it doesn't have all the qualities I dreamed of.
+So why should I spend my time on problems already solved?
+In fact, I was reinventing the wheel.
+So I should just make use of the off the shelf components.

 ### **-5th to 9th August 2016 : More Travel and the 2nd Idea**

-Again.. the travel, this time it is a customer support at Hyderabad.
-I couldnt work on my project, but during the 48 hours of time spend travelling I could read papers and think in a relaxed state.
+Again.. the travel, this time, it is a customer support at Hyderabad.
+I couldn't work on my project, but during the 48 hours of time spent traveling I could read papers and think in a relaxed state.
 I began thinking about a robot leg actuated by a direct drive linear actuator and started the design and reiteration process in mind.The design was centered around an off the shelf direct drive linear actuator made by Faulhaber.

 The innovation I would bring to table would be the designing of a controller capable of force control with variable compliance and damping, to handle the extreme dynamics of jumping.